What You Need to Know about Product Life Cycle Stages

 Software Development Life Cycle (SDLC) is a framework that development teams use to produce high-quality software in a systematic and cost-effective way.

-The structure of the development cycle includes all stages of the life of the software from its birth as an idea to its conditional “death”.
+The structure of the development cycle includes all stages of the life of the custom software, from its birth as an idea to its conditional “death”.

 The sequence of phases that make up the life cycle